 Schedule an initial appointment and talk with the RE at the clinics you are considering.
 This is the time to ask the questions mentioned above, but also pay attention to people’s attitude and demeanor.
 Remember, you’re looking for more than just the number IVF cycles completed in the last year.
 You’re also trying to gauge if you like them and trust them to help you create your family.
 Take the time to analyze if you would enjoy working with them.
 How helpful were they?
 How willing were they to answer your questions?
 Did you feel rushed?
 Don’t ignore your instincts.

-- Top Ten Tips for Choosing an Infertility Clinic or Doctor
+- Top Ten Tips for Choosing an Infertility Clinic or Doctor (fact sheet)

 Many more Creating a Family radio interviews with experts, videos, blogs, fact sheets, and Q and A’s with Experts on finding an infertility doctor can be found at the icons below.